Vyral/mark-adams/_posts/2020-07-06-navigating-buying--selling-with-confidence.md

 {% include youtube.html %}

-Here’s how we help our clients who need to buy and sell simultaneously.
+<p style="text-align:center">Here’s how we help our clients who need to buy and sell simultaneously.</p>

 I get this question a lot: “Mark, we want to buy a house, but we have to sell our current home first.
 We don’t want to risk carrying two mortgages, so how is this possible?’.